 International Women in Mining (IWiM) is a leading not-for-profit global organisation pursuing gender equality and promoting women’s voices, access to opportunities and leadership in mining.

 founded in 2007, IWiM is a not-for-profit organisation and is registered as a community interest company (CIC) in the UK and subject to the oversight of our Board of Directors and the CIC Regulator.
 IWiM operates with the support of valued sponsors and partners and a global team of Directors and volunteers who are active across all functions of the mining industry.

 IWiM’s aim is to lead global change towards gender equality in mining by acting as:

-- Industry Change Agent, through projects and campaigns such as our IWRMP mentoring programme, we are making mining a more representative and more successful industry through increased diversity, gender equality and inclusion;
+Industry Change Agent, making mining a more representative and ultimately more successful industry through diversity, gender equality and inclusion;

-WIM Champion, empowering women in mining and empowering WIM organisations to achieve global cohesion and leverage their game-changing collective strength, and celebrating the achievements and contribution of women in mining worldwide; and
+WIM Champion, empowering women in mining (WIM) organisations to achieve global cohesion and leverage their game-changing collective strength, and celebrating the achievements and contribution of women in mining worldwide; and

-- Diversity Trend Setter, collecting and sharing knowledge that supports our inclusion and equality agenda.
+Diversity Trend Setter, collecting and dispensing knowledge that supports the enhancement of women’s contribution and participation.

-We connect with over 11,500 members and followers worldwide and collaborate with over 70 WIM organisations on all continents.
-IWiM also cultivates an international network of leading companies, organisations and individuals that share a vision for the mining sector.
-We aim to inspire both men and women to become advocates, change-makers and leaders in their businesses, communities and countries.
+IWiM connects with over 11,500 members and followers worldwide and collaborates with over 70 WIM organisations on all continents.
+IWiM also cultivates an international network of leading companies, organisations and individuals sharing a vision for the mining sector and aiming to inspire both men and women to become advocates, change-makers and leaders in their businesses, communities and countries.

-To promote a strong, unified WIM voice, lead global change and increase support to women in mining
+To promote a strong, unified WIM voice, lead global change and increase support to WIM organisations

 As a not-for-profit organisation, our initiatives and engagement are driven by our commitment to women in mining and fuelled by our core values of respect, inclusivity, integrity, collaboration, accountability and effectiveness.